sergio-sanz-rodriguez/torchsuite/README.md

 - Easy-to-use API for seamless experimentation

 Currently, TorchSuite is fully optimized for the following machine learning areas:
-- Image and audio classification
+- Image and audio classification and distillation
+- Image regression
 - Object detection
 - Image segmentation